On the third day of encirclement, Lieutenant Komarov proposed that he should be sent to break through the German lines.

 “I don’t see much of that,” said Private Putkin.

-“We are all going to die,” Vorobeyev said, “but the important thing is that we should really live first.
+“We are all going to die,” Komarov said, “but the important thing is that we should really live first.
 In the future, we will all live bright shiny lives, illuminated by electric lamps, accelerated to the beat of machines, vivified by the exhilirating terror of war —”

 I snorted.
-Vorobeyev clapped and went on.
+Komarov clapped and went on.

 “What is war?
 It is the workshop of the world.
 See the flowers of the guns, the bright red flowers.
 Hear the crash of shells, like giant hammer blows, shaping the steel of our souls.
 After this war, we will be changed.
 The past will be smashed.
 New men will stride into the radiant future.”

-Vorobeyev’s ‘talk’ continued into the night.
+Komarov’s ‘talk’ continued into the night.
 I fell asleep, and awoke later to hear him, still talking.
 I am sure many of the soldiers went away to find some quiet rest, but a surprising number stayed with him, and even began to argue.
 He was full of absurd sentiments, but he spoke with such foolish enthusiasm that it was impossible to take offence.
 He talked about a new language that would perform the actions of which it spoke.
-He said there would be cities full of the machine music and that everyone would travel to strange places, living lives of unending novelty, and destined, even if they returned home, to die in a landscape made unrecognisable by ceaseless change.
+He said there would be cities full of machine music and that everyone would travel to strange places, living lives of unending novelty, and destined, even if they returned home, to die in a landscape made unrecognisable by change.

 At last the darkness ceased darkening and the horizon began to show between the trees.